 There are two current access points into the site, with one used for entry only and the other used for exit only.
-The eastern access is an extended vehicle crossover whilst the western access has a kerbed bellmouth access.
-The proposals include converting both accesses into two way entry/exit and a separation of the site resulting in the eastern access being used for cars accessing the offices and the western access being used to provide access to a vehicle storage site including for waste collection vehicles, the layout of which is shown on submitted drawings number 020 A and 010 C.
+The eastern access is an extended vehicle crossover whilst the western access has a kerbed Bellmouth access.
+The proposals include converting both accesses into two way entry/exit, the layout of which is shown on submitted drawing number 0495_PL_1010.

-The submitted proposed site plan (no.020A) includes vehicular entrance gates to the car park that are set back a sufficient distance to enable vehicles to stand clear of the highway whilst the gates are being opened and/or closed, which is acceptable.
+The proposals includes vehicular entrance gates to the car park set back a sufficient distance to enable vehicles to stand clear of the highway whilst the gates are being opened and/or closed, which is acceptable.
 The proposed location of the access gates for the vehicle storage side of the site would be acceptable and would be considered to not interfere with the safe and free functioning of the adjacent highway.
-Nevertheless this is subject to the submission and subsequent approval of swept path analysis / tracking plan(s) for both site accesses to illustrate that the largest anticipated vehicles would be able to safely and freely use the access and turn around within the site.
-This is in addition to demonstrating that two vehicles would be able to safely pass one another when travelling in opposing directions at the accesses.
+Swept path analysis / tracking plan(s) for both site accesses and movements within the site have been submitted as part of the application, the details of which are considered to be acceptable by HCC as Highway Authority.

 The proposals include the provision of a 600mm high fence at the front of the site (which is lower in height that the existing boundary fence).
-This would ensure that visibility splays of 2.4m by 43m can be provided (and permanently maintained) as shown on submitted plan no. 020 A. Following consideration of the speed of traffic, use of both accesses and improvement of visibility to the current levels, the levels of visibility are acceptable and in accordance with Roads in Hertfordshire: Highway Design Guide and Manual for Streets (MfS).
+This would ensure that visibility splays of 2.4 metres by 43 metres can be provided (and permanently maintained) as shown on submitted plan no. bwd-bwb-gen-xx-dr-tr_100 P2.
+Following consideration of the speed of traffic, use of both accesses and improvement of visibility to the current levels, the levels of visibility are acceptable and in accordance with Roads in Hertfordshire: Highway Design Guide and Manual for Streets (MfS).